How to Be a Healthy Vegetarian

 Fat is needed by your body to stay healthy.
 Fat provides essential fatty acids and helps your body absorb certain vitamins.
 Excellent sources of healthy fats include nuts or nut butters, oils, and avocados.

 Protein is needed for your muscles to grow.
 Vegetarians have to be careful not to just cut meat out of their diet, but to replace the meat with high–protein vegetarian foods.
-Nuts, nut butters (including peanut butter, almond butter, and sun butter), soy foods (such as tofu, soy milk, and edamame), and legumes (such as beans, peas, and lentils), dairy foods (like milk, yogurt, and cheese) all provide protein.
+Nuts, nut butters (including peanut butter, almond butter, and sun butter), soy foods (such as tofu, soy milk, and edamame), legumes (such as beans, peas, hummus, and lentils), dairy foods (such as milk, yogurt, and cheese), and eggs all provide protein.

 Zinc is important for growth and your immune system.
-Zinc is found in whole grains (refined grains are not sources of zinc), fortified breakfast cereals, dairy products, soy foods, nuts, and legumes.
+Zinc is found in whole grains (refined grains such as bread or pasta made from white flour or white rice are not sources of zinc), fortified breakfast cereals, dairy products, soy foods, nuts, and legumes.